United States Navy: From re-establishment to the Civil War

 The United States was without a navy for nearly a decade, a state of affairs that exposed U.S. maritime merchant ships to a series of attacks by the Barbary pirates.
 The sole armed maritime presence between 1790 and the launching of the U.S. Navy's first warships in 1797 was the U.S. Revenue-Marine, the primary predecessor of the U.S. Coast Guard.
 Although the United States Revenue Cutter Service conducted operations against the pirates, the pirates' depredations far outstripped its abilities and Congress passed the Naval Act of 1794 that established a permanent standing navy on 27 March 1794.
 The Naval Act ordered the construction and manning of six frigates and, by October 1797, the first three were brought into service: USS United States, USS Constellation, and USS Constitution.
 Due to his strong posture on having a strong standing Navy during this period, John Adams is "often called the father of the American Navy".
 In 1798–99 the Navy was involved in an undeclared Quasi-War with France.
 From 1801 to 1805, in the First Barbary War, the U.S. Navy defended U.S. ships from the Barbary pirates, blockaded the Barbary ports and executed attacks against the Barbary' fleets.

-The U.S. Navy saw substantial action in the War of 1812, where it was victorious in eleven single-ship duels with the Royal Navy.
-It proved victorious in the Battle of Lake Erie and prevented the region from becoming a threat to American operations in the area.
-The result was a major victory for the U.S. Army at the Niagara Frontier of the war, and the defeat of the Native American allies of the British at the Battle of the Thames.
+The U.S. Navy saw substantial action in the War of 1812, where it fought numerous engagements with Royal Navy.
+It emerged victorious in the Battle of Lake Erie and prevented the region from becoming a threat to American operations in the area.
+The result was a major victory for the U.S. Army at the Niagara Frontier of the war, and the defeat of Tecumseh's confederacy at the Battle of the Thames.
 Despite this, the U.S. Navy could not prevent the British from blockading its ports and landing troops.
 But after the War of 1812 ended in 1815, the U.S. Navy primarily focused its attention on protecting American shipping assets, sending squadrons to the Caribbean, the Mediterranean, where it participated in the Second Barbary War that ended piracy in the region, South America, Africa, and the Pacific.
-From 1819 to the outbreak of the Civil War, the Africa Squadron operated to suppress the slave trade, seizing 36 slave ships, although its contribution was smaller than that of the much larger British Royal Navy.
+From 1819 to the outbreak of the Civil War, the Africa Squadron operated to suppress the slave trade, seizing 36 slave ships, although its contribution was smaller than that of the much larger Royal Navy.
 After 1840 several secretaries of the navy were southerners who advocated for strengthening southern naval defenses, expanding the fleet, and making naval technological improvements.